Man Utd sticking with Solskjaer over hiring Conte would be a total farce

 The idea seems to be that the 'United Way' is somehow better than Conte's.

-United, remember, have not lifted a league title since Sir Alex Ferguson was replaced as manager by David Moyes in the summer of 2013; Conte has won three, including one in England.
+United, though, have not lifted a league title since Sir Alex Ferguson was replaced as manager by David Moyes in the summer of 2013; Conte has won three, including one in England.

 And besides, what exactly does the 'United Way' mean to the people currently calling the shots at Old Trafford?
 Is it having Solskjaer on the bench, Ryan Giggs in the VIP box and Cristiano Ronaldo up front?